 Statistics such as oxygen, sleep, heart rate, and other metrics are providing us with a big deal of health information.
 You are receiving a piece of information right on your wrist without going to a gym or using a personal trainer.

-Years ago, trackers used to monitor steps, calories, and heart rate only.
+Years ago, trackers were used to monitor steps, calories, and heart rate only.
 However, these wrist companions are more sophisticated and functional that can even tell you if you are stressed or how long you have been seated at your desk.

 Although self-monitoring does not replace your doctor in any way, you can use the health data from a fitness tracker or smartwatch to prevent and manage health conditions.